ADA & Section 508 Compliance

 Headlines

-• One only, please - There should only be one H1 on each page
+- One only, please - There should only be one Headline 1 (H1) on each page

 Images

-• Alt Text - Use alt text to describe the image(s)
+- Alt Text - Use alt text to describe images, clickable images, or videos

-• Text in Image - Do not use!
-Images with text are still considered to be images and are not readable or accessible to adaptive web devices
+- Text in Image - Do not use!
+Images with text are still considered to be images and are not readable or accessible to adaptive web devices.
+An Adobe PDF flyer is an acceptable (and accessible) solution

 Fonts & Styling